Keffin/Tapping-Game-iOS/README.md

 # Tapping-Game-iOS

 This is a game I chose to create during my user interface programming 2 course.
 The course encouraged students to try new platforms and implement a project using new tech.
 I chose to learn Swift.
-The idea behind the game is sort of a "duck shooting at a carneval" idea.
+The idea behind the game is sort of a "shooting ducks at a carneval" idea.
 The user has unlimited time to tap as many ghost sprites as possible, generating 1 point per each successful tap.
 Each 10 points the user gets a tool to use that can blast several ghost sprites in a set radius.

 ### Prerequisites
   - macOS